shashidhar-bm/peigon/README.md

-# Postman Clone - API Testing Tool
+# Peigen - API Testing Tool

-A feature-rich API testing tool built with React and TypeScript, inspired by Postman.
+A feature-rich API testing tool built with React and TypeScript.

 ## Features